 Sliema is a seaside city which is located “in the heart of the entertainment centre” in Malta.
 It offers beauty, accessibility, plenty of shopping malls, restaurants, beaches and a range of entertainment outlets.

 A more rural location in the west of Malta, it offers old buildings that are an architectural delight.
-This city further offers tranquility, a relaxed atmosphere and a range of fresh produce so that you can cook up some tasty treats yourself.
+This city further offers tranquillity, a relaxed atmosphere and a range of fresh produce so that you can cook up some tasty treats yourself.
 The locals are considered very friendly.

 Mosta is located in the middle of Malta and it offers both a city life feel as well as rural living with gorgeous valley views when you choose the right property.
 This town is famous for its dome, which can be found in the basilica in the city centre.